aranvhout/OMSS_generator/README.md

 # omss

-**omss** is a Python package for generating matrix reasoning puzzles, inspired by Raven's Progressive Matrices, designed to assess fluid intelligence in humans.
+**omss** is a Python package for generating matrix reasoning puzzles, inspired by Raven's Progressive Matrices, designed to assess fluid intelligence.
 It allows users to generate an unlimited number of customizable puzzles across a range of difficulty levels.

 The package was inspired in part by [`raven-gen`](https://github.com/shlomenu/raven-gen).
 *Chi Zhang*, *Feng Gao*, *Baoxiong Jia*, *Yixin Zhu*, *Song-Chun Zhu*